Antenna hacks - THE MANTOVA TURBO-8 EXPOSED

 Finally, protect the joint with self amalgamating tape then apply some sealant and spread it on the whole surface of the rear side of the connector.
 Let the sealant dry out completely and you'll be ready to reassemble all parts.

 Next step, the radiating element feed point.
 Wrap some turns of PTFE tape (aka plumber's tape) around the plastic cap and prepare a ring cable eye as shown.
-I used this trick to protect the plastic beneath the tape from the heat of the soldering iron.
+I used this trick to protect the plastic underneath the tape from the heat of the soldering iron.

 Do the soldering and again, do it good then clean the whole area and insert the bolt.
-After you tightened the nut use a multimeter to test continuity between the center pin of the SO-239 connector, the bolt and any other metal part of the block.
+Once you have tightened the nut use a multimeter to test continuity between the center pin of the SO-239 connector, the bolt and any other metal part of the block.
 If continuity is assured all the way then everything's fine and you're ready for the final steps.

 Seal as shown, then put new rivets in their holes;